Every Little Thing She Does Is Magic: Composition

-"Every Little Thing She Does Is Magic" is in the key of D major, in 4/4 and at 162bpm.
-It is characterised as a new wave, pop rock and power pop song with elements of reggae.
+The song is characterised as new wave, with elements of reggae.
+Sting evokes a reggae feel by emphasising his bass guitar parts at the beats of four and one in the chorus, and Stewart Copeland's drumming has reggae flourishes.
+The chiming notes of Caribbean steel drums are heard at the chorus.
 Unlike other Police songs, it features an arrangement dominated by piano and synthesisers.
 The lyrics concern unrequited love, telling the story of a hapless romantic who has attempted to pursue a romantic interest for a long period of time, but is too afraid to do so.

 Background

-Although the song was recorded in 1981, Sting wrote it as early as late 1976 prior to the formation of the Police.
-An early (1976) demo of the song can be heard on the Strontium 90 album Strontium 90: Police Academy, which Sting recorded entirely by himself while the song was still fresh in his mind (according to Mike Howlett), using equipment in the loft of Howlett's home in Acton, London which included an acoustic guitar, a bass guitar, an African drum, a TEAC 4-track recorder and some cheap microphones.
+Although the song was recorded in 1981, Sting wrote it in early 1977 around the time of the Silver Jubilee of Elizabeth II, prior to the formation of the Police.
+His split from his wife, Frances Tomelty, was controversial; as The Independent reported in 2006, Tomelty "just happened to be Trudie [Styler]'s best friend (Sting and Frances lived next door to Trudie in Bayswater, West London, for several years before the two of them became lovers)".
+In a 2025 interview, Sting revealed that Trudie Styler, whom he later married and is still married to, was his inspiration for the song.
+An early demo of the song can be heard on the Strontium 90 studio album Strontium 90: Police Academy (1997), which Sting recorded entirely by himself while the song was still fresh in his mind (according to Mike Howlett), using equipment in the loft of Howlett's home in Acton, London which included an acoustic guitar, a bass guitar, an African drum, a TEAC 4-track recorder and some cheap microphones.
 For Howlett, this demo is "a powerful testimony to the raw, undiluted talent that is Sting".
-The recording was made prior to the launch of the Portastudio in the late 70s, which Sting would later use for writing and demoing songs for the Police and so on.
+The recording was made prior to the launch of the Portastudio in the late 1970s, which Sting would later use for writing and demoing songs for the Police.
 A second demo was recorded in January 1981 at Le Studio in Morin Heights, Canada, with Nick Blagona engineering: